 A genus of African frogs called the Xenopus is sometimes referred to as the “African clawed frog”.
 The aquatic creatures have relatively flat bodies and are covered in a slimy layer of armor.
 On each foot, they have three claws that help them wade through water.

-Learn More: Your genome
+Learn More: CAM

 13. Xingu River Ray

-The Xingu river ray is also commonly referred to as the Polkadot stingray or the white-blotched river stingray.
+The Xingu River ray is also commonly referred to as the Polkadot stingray or the white-blotched river stingray.
 This freshwater ray’s disc width reaches a maximum of 72cm.
-The Xingu river ray is distributed throughout the tropical freshwaters of South America.
+The Xingu River ray is distributed throughout the tropical freshwaters of South America.

-Learn More: Sharks and Rays
+Learn More: Sharks And Rays

-14. Xantus Murrelet
+14. Xantus’s Murrelet

-Learn More: Beauty of Birds
+Learn More: Beauty Of Birds

 15. Xantus’ Swimming Crab